 Last week, Reuters reported that NHTSA would not be opening a formal investigation on the sensor systems after reviewing information in a lawsuit that was filed by the widower of a woman who died in a crash allegedly caused by a faulty sensor.
 A NHTSA spokesperson told The Detroit News that members of its Office of Defects Investigations “used their objective approach in reviewing all available data for severity of outcome and verified frequency of occurrence” and determined that no additional investigation was necessary.

 GM has not recalled the vehicles with his sensor, but it has had warranty claims associated with it, as Reuters reported.
 About 777,000 vehicles had these sensors including the 2006-2009 Chevrolet Trailblazer, GMC Envoy and Saab 9-7X; 2006-07 Buick Rainier and the 2006-08 Isuzu Ascender.
-GM said they investigated these incidents “thoroughly” and that they have found no accidents related to this issue.
+GM said they investigated these incidents “thoroughly” and found no accidents related to this issue.

 However, the lawsuit against GM filed by a man alleges that his 42-year-old wife died after her 2007 Chevy Trailblazer crashed as the result of a defective steering sensor that the automaker failed to adequately warn drivers bout in spite of long knowing that the component had issues.